davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 # 0. Goals

 The goal of this minibook is to teach a software engineer how to build a production-grade semi-automated natual language bot.
+This objectives of this framework are :

+1. produce highly accurate responses (~95% accuracy on most of my datasets from companies)
+2. not be language-specific (ie. English, French, Japanese, etc)
+3. improve automatic response rate over time with more data
+4. be flexible to a large variety of domains and dataset sizes
+5. create highly interpretable models

-This framework produces highly accurate responses (~95% accuracy on reasonable data), is not language-specific (ie. English, French, Japanese, etc), improves automatic response rate over time with more data, is flexible to a large variety of domains, and creates highly interpretable models.
-I include code for all of the components you'll need to create a basic bot so you can pick and choose which ones you need for your specific task.
+I include code for all of the components you'll need to create a basic bot.
+You can pick and choose which ones to use for your specific task.

-I assume basic knowledge of services and high-level machine learning concepts (ie. training set, feature space).
+I assume basic knowledge of services and high-level machine learning concepts (ie. training sets, model features).
 You won't need to know any of the math behind the machine learning models.
 There is no math in this tutorial.
 Only code and concepts.

 # I. Understanding the Problem and Data